Changing of the Guard: Collaborating with the Next Generation

 Next Generation Perspective: The older generation wants us to do everything exactly the way they did it – they’re stuck in history!
 How can I convince them I’m ready?

 When the next generation is ready to succeed the current generation as owners and operators, success requires the current generation to accept the differences in the next generation’s approach and trust them to run the business in a way that delivers the best results for owners.
 Here, the goal is working together, as opposed to making the next generation operate exactly as the current generation did.
-Instead, the current generation must identify where they can position themselves to add value to where the next generation wants to take the company (as discussed in “Thriving After Change: Preparing for Business Transition”) so that they can achieve their vision of its future.
+Instead, the current generation must identify where they can position themselves to add value to where the next generation wants to take the company so that they can achieve their vision of its future.
 The current generation must accept that their new relationship with the business and how it functions is in an advisory capacity, while the next generation has finally stepped in as decision-makers.

 Conclusion